- Featured Modules

 This is also a significant risk for workers as well.
 In fact, in 2017, nursing assistants had the second highest number of cases of musculoskeletal disorders.
 These injuries are typically due to overexertion when attempting to lift and transport patients.

-OSHA has compiled extensive resources for hospitals to develop and implement safe patient handling training, assessments, policies, and procedures to ensure the safety of the patient and the healthcare worker alike.
+OSHA has compiled extensive resources for hospitals and medical practices to develop and implement safe patient handling through different tools like patient management software, healthcare training, compliance and risk assessments, policies, and procedures to ensure the safety of the patient and the healthcare worker alike.

 Hospitals encounter infectious diseases on a daily basis.
 As an employer, your job isn’t just to keep your patients safe but to protect your employees against health hazards brought on by exposure to infected patients.
 Infectious diseases are primarily transmitted in three ways: